Table of Contents

 UNESCO World Heritage and Preservation

-Designation and Significance
+Designation and Global Significance

-Threats and Restoration
+Threats and Restoration Initiatives

 Timbuktu in the Modern Era

-Before the 2012 crisis, Timbuktu attracted several thousand tourists each year, drawn by its legendary aura and architectural sites.
-Travelers arrived via boat from Mopti or on flights from Bamako.
-The tourism industry provided employment for guides, craftspeople, and guesthouse owners.
-The kidnapping of foreigners by Islamist groups in the early 2010s devastated this sector.
-Today, travel to Timbuktu is still considered high-risk, and most governments advise against all but essential visits.
-A small trickle of intrepid tourists and journalists continues to make the journey, but the city’s economy remains fragile.
+However, the kidnapping of foreigners by Islamist groups and the subsequent instability devastated this sector.
+Today, travel to Timbuktu remains high-risk, with most governments advising against all but essential visits.
+A small number of intrepid tourists, researchers, and journalists continue to make the journey, but the city’s economy remains fragile, with many residents relying on subsistence agriculture and informal trade.

-Cultural Resurgence and the Manuscripts
+Cultural Resurgence and the Manuscript Legacy